Guitar, Piano, Bass Guitar, Mandolin, Ukulele

 - Cancellations require at least 48-hour notice except in an emergency that directly impacts student’s or teacher’s ability to attend lesson (e.g., car accident, illness that prevents either student or teacher from playing safely, etc.).

-- Tuition for the month’s lessons must be paid at the first lesson of that month.
+- Tuition must be paid after every fourth lesson – payments are arranged in 4-lesson packages.
 If the student cancels the lesson, he or she must mail a check within 24 hours of that missed lesson.
-Bounced checks will incur an additional $35 penalty to cover bank fees.

 - Teacher will make every effort to be flexible in rescheduling a lesson student has missed; however, make-up sessions are not guaranteed.
 There is no refund for missed lessons.